Pinus contorta: Distribution

 Pinus contorta occurs from upper, dry montane forests to the subalpine region of western North America.
 It can be found on the western side of the Cascades, in inland British Columbia, and on the Rocky Mountains in Alberta, except where it is too high and dry.
 Lodgepole pine can tolerate relatively hostile environments such as high-elevation volcanic rock in Central Oregon (e.g. Crater Lake) and thin soils on the eastern slope of the Cascades.
 Further south, the species can be found in higher elevations up to 3350 m above sea level, particularly in southern Colorado.
 It is rare in lowland rain forests.
 Shore pine can be found in very infertile soils in coastal regions from Southeast Alaska to Northern California.

 Lodgepole and shore pine can be found intermingled (and apparently hybridized) north of Puget Sound.
 Less dependent on fire, tamarack pine can be found in California's upper mountains and mingled with lodgepole in Oregon.
 Pinus contorta can be found in the closed-cone pine forest of coastal California.

 Ecology

 Pinus contorta is a fire-adapted species, often regenerating densely following wildfire.
-The species displays characteristically poor self pruning and thin bark, leading to the death of the tree following fire.
-Importantly however, the heat from fire results in the opening of their serotinous cones and release of seeds.
-This allows the species to regenerate well after fire and maintain its place in the forest habitat as an early successional species.
-Some populations demonstrate more significant reliance on other modes of regeneration rather than fire, with wind through, ice storms, and land slides also acting as stand replacing disturbances.
+The species displays characteristically poor self pruning and thin bark, features which often lead to a high rate of mortality following fire.
+Importantly however, the heat from fire results in the opening of serotinous cones and the release of seeds.
+This in turn allows the species to regenerate well following catastrophic fire, and maintain its place in forest landscapes as an early successional species.
+Some populations do sustain themselves in the absence of regular fire, where wind through, ice storms, and land slides also act as stand replacing disturbances.